Human Rights

 Ratings:

-To describe the scale of the impact, take into account:
+To describe the severity of the impact, take into account:

 • Is the impact local, national, or global?